-Napa Valley is a pinnacle hot spot for new eats ranging from traditional Japanese delights to house-smoked southern BBQ and there’s no time like now to taste the diversity that runs deep in California.
+Napa Valley is a pinnacle hot spot for new eats ranging from traditional Himalayan delights to house-smoked southern BBQ and there’s no time like now to taste the diversity that runs deep in California.
 Don’t be fooled, St. Helena offers Michelin guide dining experiences and upscale cuisine fit for everyone’s liking.
 We’ve roasted the greatest hit’s roadmap for you to indulge and savor every bite while exploring St. Helena, Napa Valley.
 Let’s eat through Napa Valley’s Main Street.

 Led by acclaimed chef Chris Cosentino, Acacia House restaurant and bar tempt palates with a seasonally driven menu of bold and artful American cuisine curated with the finest local, organic and sustainable ingredients.
 Set in a restored Georgian farmhouse, indoors the vibe is relaxed and refined.
 In the warmer months, we recommend an afternoon of sipping hand-crafted cocktails and lounging outdoors on their wrap-around veranda.
 The menu explores culinary delights that are elevated with fresh ingredients from the hotel’s garden.
 A sure treat perfect for your palate.